-If you have been invited to a disciplinary meeting you should obtain specialist legal advice as soon as possible.
+If you have been suspended or invited to attend an investigation or disciplinary meeting you should obtain specialist legal advice as soon as possible.

-We can provide you as much (or as little) advice as needed including advice on the risks you are facing and on all aspects of preparing for a disciplinary meeting (including advice on strategy and tactics) with a view to securing you the best possible outcome.
+We can provide advice on the risks you are facing and on all aspects of preparing for a disciplinary meeting (including advice on strategy and tactics) with a view to securing you the best possible outcome.

-Where the writing is ‘on the wall’ and you sense it inevitable that your employer wants you out we can help with tactical advice on how you can fight back against your employer with a view to trying to achieve an acceptable settlement/exit offer.
-The early we become involved the better in terms of securing a favourable outcome.
+Where the writing is ‘on the wall’ and you sense it inevitable that your employer wants you out we can help with tactical advice on how you can fight back against your employer with a view to trying to achieve favourable exit terms .
+The earlier we become involved the better in terms of securing a favourable outcome.

 This article/blog is for reference purposes only.
 It does not constitute legal advice and should not be relied upon as such.
 Specific legal advice about your specific circumstances should always be sought separately before taking or deciding not to take any action.